umarhassan-mitodl/15.761-spring-2013/content/pages/case-preparation-questions.md

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 8
 {{< tdclose >}}{{< tdopen >}}
-Kopczak, Laura Rock, and Hau Lee. "{{% resource_link "f2dd7e95-7221-49ff-8733-9aeb2e345ab7" "Hewlett-Packard Co.: DeskJet Printer Supply Chain (A)" %}}."
+Kopczak, Laura Rock, and Hau Lee. "[Hewlett-Packard Co.: DeskJet Printer Supply Chain (A)](http://www.thecasesolutions.com/hewlett-packard-co-deskjet-printer-supply-chain-a-13494)."
 Stanford Graduate School of Business Case.
 Case: GS-3A, March 8, 2004.
 {{< tdclose >}}{{< tdopen >}}

 1. What are the main causes of the inventory/service crisis described in the case?